jangler/oracles-randomizer/doc/ages_notes.md

 - Farming rupees, except by shovel RNG manips
 - Mystery seeds as a weapon
+- Double damage boosts
 - Text warps
+- Clipping into fairies' woods by switch hooking the Octorok
+- Trading scent seeds for a shield without having a seed item
 - Magic rings from non-randomized locations
 - Linked secrets